Hi Sean. Good question!

 This leaves you completely free to evaluate, analyze and judge behavior, acts and performance as good or bad and variants of that.
-This leave you free to satisfied or dissatisfied with yours or someone else’s performance.
-This leave you free to judge some behavior as horrific, as in the case of a Hitler.
+This leave you free to be satisfied or dissatisfied with yours or someone else’s performance.
+This leave you free to judge some behavior as despicable, as in the case of a Hitler.
 This leave you free to understand rather than just take on faith that there are no bad people, only bad acts.

 It is worth mentioning that even though we judge behavior, not people, there are some reasonable, rational and healthy limits on that judgment such as avoiding over-generalizations and all-or-nothing thinking, awfulizing, and “musterbating.”
 For example, “Your performance was total crap, and you must never perform crapily!” misses the mark in several important ways: (1) It would be hard to imagine a performance that was “total crap” even though many aspects of that performance could use improvement, (2) Obviously, even though you performed badly, there is nothing to say that you must not do so, and furthermore, it is unrealistic to expect that you will always perform well and never had a “bad night.”

-Think “task rating,” if you must, but avoid “people rating” as if it were a live 220 line hooked up to your genitals!
+Think “task rating,” if you must, but avoid “people rating” as if it were a live 220 volt line hooked up to your genitals!

-Khon Kaen, Thailand
+Khon Kaen, Thailand.